-If you’re flying outbound from Incheon Airport, you’ll most likely need to get your hands on negative COVID-19 test results in English within 72 hours before boarding the plane.
+If you’re flying to or from Incheon Airport, you’ll most likely need to get your hands on negative COVID-19 test results in English within 24-72 hours (depending on the current regulations) before boarding or exiting the plane.
 The following are my suggestions on where to take your COVID-19 PCR test in Seoul, South Korea.
 Of course, good luck and safe travels!

 Check Airline, State, and Country Restrictions

 Don’t forget to check airline and state/country restrictions.
-For example, the state of Hawaii is only accepting test results from the following four hospitals in Korea in order to by-pass the state’s 10-day traveler quarantine: (1) Yonsei University Health System Severance Hospital (Seoul), (2) Kangbuk Samsung Hospital (Seoul), (3) Asan Medical Center (Seoul), and (4) Inha University Hospital (Incheon).
+For example, in 2021, the state of Hawaii only accepted test results from the following four hospitals in Korea in order to by-pass the state’s previous 10-day traveler quarantine: (1) Yonsei University Health System Severance Hospital (Seoul), (2) Kangbuk Samsung Hospital (Seoul), (3) Asan Medical Center (Seoul), and (4) Inha University Hospital (Incheon).
 If you’re flying to Hawaii, you can read more about the testing restrictions on Hawaiian Airlines and the Hawaii State website.

 Expect to Pay for Your Test Results